-Harvard University provides students and parents with a number of documents to support the tax filing process.
-Three of the most common documents are the 1098-T, 1098-E and 1042-S. More information on each of these documents, along with information on how to obtain yours, can be found below.
-In addition, if you worked at Harvard you can access your W-2 by following the instructions here.
+Harvard University provides students and parents with a number of documents to support the tax filing process, including the 1098-T, 1098-E and 1042-S. More information on each of these documents, along with information on how to obtain yours, can be found below.
+In addition, if you worked at Harvard, you can access your W-2 by following the instructions here.

-Form 1042-S is issued to foreign students who have received scholarships that exceed their tuition and mandatory fees.
+Form 1042-S is issued to international undergraduate students that have received scholarships that exceed their tuition and mandatory fees (stipends), and to international graduate students that have received stipends for living expenses.
 Form 1042-S is a report of tax withheld.
-The form is mailed to students in mid-March.
-Graduate students who have questions about the information on this form can contact University Tax Services at (617) 495-8500 (option 5).
+The form, available online through Glacier, will be issued by mid-March, at which time a notification email will be sent.
+International graduate students who have questions about the information on this form can contact University Tax Services at (617) 495-8500 (option 5).
 Undergraduates with questions on the 1042-S can contact Student Accounts.

 Form 1098-E reports interest you paid on a student loan during the preceding year.
 The lenders that carry your student loans must send you a copy of Form 1098-E by January 31st.

 - Choose the 1098-E form by year and click View

 If you have any trouble logging in, please contact our office.